-Lorena Mastrarrigo heads up our Public Defender Academy which acts as an in-house skills training model for trial attorneys.
+Our Public Defender Academy acts as an in-house skills training model for trial attorneys.
 The Law Office of the Public Defender has developed a rigorous hands-on training curriculum that emphasizes trial skill development, motion practice, effective utilization of the evidence code and rules of procedure.

 Even though a number of cases are resolved prior to trial, we recognize that it is essential to development of talented attorneys to emphasize trial skills and effective in-courtroom litigation practice.
 As a result we have imbedded within our office, a Public Defender Academy that is designed to sharpen our incoming Assistant Public Defenders courtroom technique so as to offer highly skilled trial representation.